Skip to main contentSkip to search

 Why is the Ontario autism program waitlist so long?

-Demand exceeds funding by over $570M annually (FAO 2020 estimate at 2018-19 service levels; the gap has widened since).
-The program grew from ~23,000 registrations in 2019 to 88,175 by January 2026 (FOI data).
+Demand exceeds funding by approximately $385M annually (FAO 2020 baseline at 2018-19 service levels vs the 2026-27 budget; the actual gap is larger at current demand).
+The program grew from ~23,000 registrations in 2019 to 89,799 by March 2026 (FOI data).
 Age-based registration, not needs-based triage, means urgency is never considered.
 New diagnosis rates outpace program capacity every year.

 What can families do while waiting for OAP funding?